-CCAP is a program that makes college available tuition-free to 2016 graduates of public high schools in the localities of Botetourt County, Craig County, Franklin County, Roanoke City, Roanoke County and Salem.
-It covers the cost of tuition for two years at Virginia Western Community College if a qualified student does not have sufficient financial aid.
-CCAP supports as many students as possible based on student need and funds available for the program.
+CCAP is a public/private partnership that pays the cost of tuition for three years at Virginia Western Community College if a qualified student does not have sufficient financial aid to pay tuition costs.
+CCAP supports as many qualified students as possible based on student need and funds available for each locality.

 To be eligible for consideration for CCAP, you must: